Tech & Public Policy visiting fellows FAQs

 The Visiting Fellows program is designed to connect tech policy professionals, experts and practitioners with students and the broader the Georgetown community through discussions, lectures, public events, mentorship and other projects.
 It is a unique opportunity for professionals and students to learn from each other and explore emerging tech policy issues in a dynamic environment.

-Applicants must be experienced professionals, experts, or technology and public policy practitioners.
-This program is not intended for students.
+Applicants should be experienced mid- to senior-level professionals, subject matter experts, or practitioners in tech and public policy.
+This program is not intended for students or entry-level professionals.
 Applicants must also have legal authorization to work in the U.S.

 No, the program does not offer visa sponsorship.
 Applicants must already have legal authorization to work in the U.S.

 Yes, Hill staff can apply; however, they are advised to check with their Ethics Counsel regarding the ability to receive compensation for this position.
-Please obtain preliminary approval before applying.
+It is highly encourage to obtain preliminary approval before applying.

 The application process involves: